craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/Places/Southeastern Central/Greater Villages & Cities/Mossburg.md

 		> The Garrison is a large brutalist building used by the [[Mossburg Enforcers]] as a head-quarters and imprisonment center.
 Tunnels in the lowest sections lead outward into [[#The Under District]].
 	- *The Merry Band*
 	- *The Silver Lanes*
-		> A section of the Central District that houses
+		> A section of the Central District that houses a significant portion of the wealthiest 'civilians' in Mossburg.
 ### The Ring District
 The Ring District is the heart of the people of Mossburg.
 Most of the population lives within the outer walls, but outside the tall tower-gates of [[#The Central District]].
 	- *The Araborum*